freekos/shop/README.md

 * Thirdly, you can also log out and create a new account, however, your old account will be removed from sessionStorage and you will not be able to log into the old account
 * However, if you have not created a new account, then you can log into your account by entering your email and password.

+### I designed and came up with the idea of the site myself

 ## To see an example, follow the link:
 https://freekos.github.io/React-Shop/